AlcidesRC/dockerized-php-caddy/README.md

 #### Dockerfile

-`Dockerfile` is based on [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) in order to simplify the process to generate the **development container image** and the optimized **production-ready container image**.
+`docker/app/Dockerfile` is based on [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) in order to simplify the process to generate the **development container image** and the optimized **production-ready container image**.

 ##### Defined Stages